UMD-CS-STICs/389Lfall17/README.md

 Up to one in-class worksheet may be dropped, for any reason.
 If you can document that you were at a hackathon or on-site interview, or had to miss class for any university-approved reason, then notify the course instructor in advance and you will be allowed to turn in the worksheet during the following class.

-*Completing the projects is an essential part of the course.
-Therefore, the course staff reserves the right to fail any student who does not make a good-faith attempt on all course projects.* The requirements for a good-faith attempt will be released with each project.

 ### Course Staff Communications

 Students can interact with the instructors in two ways: in-person during office hours and online via Piazza.
-Email should only be used for emergencies and not class related questions (e.g., projects).
+Email should only be used for emergencies and not class related questions (e.g., codelabs).

 ### Excused Absence and Academic Accommodations
 See the section titled "Attendance, Absences, or Missed Assignments" available at [Course Related Policies](http://www.ugst.umd.edu/courserelatedpolicies.html).